Android-for-Python/Android-for-Python-Users/README.md

 The view of the Android file system has changed a few times over the years.
 Modern Android devices physically use *external storage*, however the term is ambiguous as it applies to two incompatible uses cases.

 Storage is either *Private Storage* or *Shared Storage*. **Private Storage content is only visible to the app that created it, Shared Storage is visible to all apps.
-Python file operations can only be performed in Private Storage, Shared Storage is a database not a file system.** Programmers used to a only desktop file system have a hard time accepting this storage architecture.
+Python file operations can only be performed in Private Storage, Shared Storage is a database not a file system.** Programmers used to only a desktop file system have a hard time accepting this storage architecture is different.

 The storage architecture is summarized in the Android documentation https://developer.android.com/training/data-storage .
 The following subsections address storage from the point of view of a Buildozer user.